kirkwat/radix-sort-implementation/README.md

 # Radix Sort Implementation - CS 3353 Midterm

-This repository was created and maintained by Kirk Watson.
+Developed and maintained by Kirk Watson.

-Student ID: 47876885

 Email: klwatson@smu.edu

-Medium Article Explaining Radix Sort: [An in-depth introduction of Radix Sort](https://medium.com/smucs/my-algorithm-adventure-radix-sort-669bfc1db0a1)
+Class: Data Structures CS 2341 - Fall 2020

+Southern Methodist University

 ## Functionality
 This program takes an input file of numbers to be sorted using Radix Sort.
 The original array is displayed in the terminal.
 Next, the array is sorted and displayed in the terminal once again.
 The purpose of this program is to show how Radix Sort is implemented using LSD.

+Medium Article Explaining Radix Sort: [An in-depth introduction of Radix Sort](https://medium.com/smucs/my-algorithm-adventure-radix-sort-669bfc1db0a1)

 ## How to Use
 To use this program, the user will need to provide a formatted input file.